riceissa/breathing/doc.md

 Don't try to go for a lot of air hunger.
 You only need/want a little bit.

+### Results of the main practice depend on both skill and initial state before the session

+### It is possible to spontaneously enter the Good State

 ### Tools to help with the main practice

 Open question for me (2024-07-04): how useful is it to use things like neilmed saline spray and drinking hot liquid before/during the main practice, so that your hands get warmer (higher perfusion index)?
 I've noticed that if I do these things, it's much easier/faster to achieve a higher perfusion index and a lower SpO~2~ (e.g. 97--98%, whereas usually I am 99--100%), and I do feel calmer and better.
 But does that translate into better breathing health?
 It probably doesn't hurt, but I might just be deceiving myself about feeling better.
 So I hope my breathing health will improve to the point where I can do control pauses without issues...